Skip to main content

 However, the goal should not be to fight OTAs blindly.

 OTAs can provide reach, especially in markets where the hotel has low brand awareness.
-But hotels should avoid becoming unnecessarily dependent on them for demand they could have captured directly.
+They may also help fill demand gaps during specific periods.
+But hotels should avoid becoming unnecessarily dependent on OTAs for demand they could have captured directly.

 Google Hotel Ads helps hotels compete for direct bookings at the point of comparison.